gracealexandra/MPhysProject/README.md

 # MPhysProject
-High Frequency Charge Transport in Semiconductor Superlattices
+High Frequency Charge Transport in a Semiconductor Superlattice using Coherent Acoustic Phonons